abdulmateen59/customer-service-chatbot/README.md

-# Customer Service Chatbot - ECommerce
+# Customer Service Chatbot - eCommerce

 ## Overview
 This project is a customer service chatbot built using Streamlit and Langchain.
 The chatbot is designed to assist users with inquiries related to orders, shipments, and other customer service needs.